 CASE AT POINT

 A list-serve for historical writers recently addressed a source-citation issue, specifically: how to create a citation when we use a derivative source that cites an original record.
 A responder pointed out that derivative sources are considered inferior.
-Therefore, when a derivative source cites an original, we should cite that original “because original records are the gold standard.”16
+Therefore, when a derivative source identifies an original, we should cite that original “because original records are the gold standard.”16

 Yes—but no. Relying upon derivative works is risky.
 Copying errors, misreadings, and misinterpretations lurk in many, if not most, derivatives.
 As researchers, we are wise to consult the original, take our own notes, and make our own interpretation of what the original says.

 Beyond this, the advice misses its mark entirely.
 If we do not use the original, we cannot cite what we have not used.
 Aside from the ethical issue involved, the practice is hazardous to our credibility as a researcher and writer.
 We are not only misleading others into thinking we’ve done work we have not done, we are assuming the blame for any errors our derivative source may have made.